In this module, you will work with Elements and service monitors, and create Element Groups and Service Groups for them, respectively.

 |Learn About Inheritance||Create a new Service Group (including a service monitor) and assign it to a top-level Element Group.
 Examine the services of an Element in a child group to learn about inheritance.||1 slice|

-In the first module, if you followed all three tracks, your inventory should now include a Hyper-V or VMware vCenter Server (along with its inventory of ESX hosts and VMs), a pair of physical servers (one agent-based Linux system, and a WMI-based Windows system), and an SNMP network device.
+In the first module, if you followed all three tracks, your inventory should now include a VMware vCenter Server (along with its inventory of ESX hosts and VMs), a pair of physical servers (one agent-based Linux system, and a WMI-based Windows system), and an SNMP network device.
 The screenshots used in this module reflect this.